Materials-Consortia/OPTIMADE/optimade.rst

 - `unrecognized_property`: the request refers to an unrecognized property in the query parameters `filter`, `response_fields`, or in some other way.
   Implementations SHOULD indicate in the warning field `details` which properties are unrecognized.
-  For future compatability, unrecognized properties are handled as having value :val:`null`.
+  For future compatibility, unrecognized properties are handled as having value :val:`null`.
   For more information, see `Handling unrecognized property names`_.

 For implementation-specific warnings, they MUST start with ``_`` and the database-provider-specific prefix of the implementation (see section `Database-Provider-Specific Namespace Prefixes`_).